SimplifyJobs/Summer2025-Internships/README.md

 ><a href="https://simplify.jobs"><img src="https://i.imgur.com/kvraaHg.png" width="100" alt="Simplify" /></a>
 > This button takes you to the posting on Simplify where you can apply with just one click!

-> ✅ : This internship is accepting applications. 🔒 : This internship is closed
+> 🔒 : This internship is closed and is no longer accepting applications

 <!-- Please leave a one line gap between this and the table TABLE_START (DO NOT CHANGE THIS LINE) -->